 by Tamara J. Arthaud, Ph.D.

-The Asperger’s Disorder Assessment Scale (ADAS) was designed to contribute to early identification and service delivery for students with Asperger’s Disorder, as defined by the American Psychiatric Association (2000).
+The Asperger’s Disorder Assessment Scale (ADAS) contributes to early identification and service delivery for students with Asperger’s Disorder, as defined by the American Psychiatric Association (2000).
 Subscales, based on the definition, include Nonverbal Behaviors, Peer Relationships, Sharing, Social/Emotional Reciprocity, Interests, Routines/Rituals, Motor Mannerisms, and Preoccupation.

-The scale includes documentation for behavior observed in both school and residential settings which allows for a more comprehensive assessment of Asperger’s Disorder characteristics.
-It is useful for identification and progress-monitoring from ages 3 through 18 years of age.
+The scale includes documentation for behavior observed in school and residential settings which allows for a more comprehensive assessment of Asperger’s Disorder characteristics.
+It provides information for identification and progress-monitoring from ages 3 through 18 years of age.

 Characteristics and Components of the ADAS